Paleo Turkish Delight Panna Cotta

 - In the mean time take a medium sized mixing bowl (or one that will hold the contents of the mixture in the saucepan) and add in gelatin, pour over the cold water and let sit for 5 minutes.

 - While the gelatin is resting, check the mixture in the saucepan by dipping the tip of your finger in, it should feel warm not hot.

 - Remove the saucepan from the heat then mix in the beetroot juice to give the mixture it’s pink colour and the Rose Water to give that classic Turkish Delight flavour.

 - Pour the mixture over the gelatin in the bowl and using a whisk mix well so that the gelatin is mixed through.

 - Add the mixture into a glass measuring cup with a spout for easier transfer to your chosen containers.

 - our into even sized ramekins or glasses and place in the fridge to set.

 - Check to see if the Panna Cotta is set by slightly shaking the ramekin or glass, your Panna Cotta should be holding its shape but still have a little jiggle to it.

-- To serve, add some coarsley chopped pistachio on top of each Panna Cotta.
+- To serve, add some coarsley chopped pistachio on top and enjoy this Paleo Turkish Delight Panna Cotta.

 Want a chance to win a copy of ‘The Gelatin Secret: The Surprising Superfood That Transforms Your Health and Beauty’?
 Make sure to like the Cinnamon Eats Facebook Page!